spiceai/terraform-provider-spiceai/docs/resources/deployment.md

 ### Required

 - `app_id` (String) The ID of the app to deploy.
+Changing this forces a new deployment to be created.

 ### Optional

 - `branch` (String) Git branch name associated with this deployment.
+Changing this forces a new deployment to be created.
 - `commit_message` (String) Git commit message associated with this deployment.
+Changing this forces a new deployment to be created.
 - `commit_sha` (String) Git commit SHA associated with this deployment.
+Changing this forces a new deployment to be created.
 - `debug` (Boolean) Enable debug mode for this deployment.
+Changing this forces a new deployment to be created.
 - `image_tag` (String) Override the Spice.ai runtime image tag for this deployment.
 If not specified, uses the app's configured image tag.
+Changing this forces a new deployment to be created.
 - `replicas` (Number) Override the number of replicas for this deployment.
 Must be between 1 and 10.
 If not specified, uses the app's configured replicas.
+Changing this forces a new deployment to be created.

 ### Read-Only